SoftUni-Internal/interactive-content/EN/02-Text-Processing/01-What-is-a-String.md

 When you initialize a new String variable and assign some value to it, Java will create a String object and store it in a memory location, and only the reference to that location will be stored in your variable.

-When you assign a new value to the same String variable, a new String object will be created and its location assigned as a value to your variable.
+When you assign a new value to the same String variable, a new String object will be created and its memory location will be assigned as a value to your variable.

 To summarize:
 - The String object that is created is immutable (read-only)